 – Decorate your workspace so that it inspires you, add inspiring quotes/pictures to you wall.

 – Make sure to take time to yourself every so often

 – Have snacks nearby to keep you energy up

 – If your having a bad day stop, go outside, take a few deep breaths, and remember why you took this course and what you are trying to achieve.

-For a full list of online professional development courses click on the CPD COURSES link at the top of the page.
+For a full list of online professional development courses click here or on the CPD COURSES link at the top of the page.